 Lawyers for People Injured in T-Bone Trucking Accidents

-When considering how massive and deadly trucks can be; the Chicago trucking attorneys of Rosenfeld Injury Lawyers are surprised at the lack of training or oversight in the transportation industry.
+The Chicago trucking injury attorneys of Rosenfeld Injury Lawyers are surprised at the lack of training or oversight in the transportation industry when considering how deadly trucks can be.
 T-bone truck crashes are often the result of underqualified or overworked drivers making critical errors at intersections or completely ignoring traffic or work laws that are supposed to protect the rest of us who occupy the roads.
-It is our solemn mission to always seek the maximum amount of compensation allowed by Illinois law on behalf of the victims of these accidents in order to send a message to the trucking industry that this type of behavior is intolerable.
+It is our solemn mission always to seek the maximum amount of compensation allowed by Illinois law on behalf of the victims of these accidents to send a message to the trucking industry that this type of behavior is intolerable.

 - What effort did the driver make to avoid the accident?
-This question can be answered through witness testimony and an analysis of the scene of the accident.
-Tire marks, debris and an evaluation of where the truck made impact with your vehicle or other obstacles can help determine whether the truck was accelerating or decelerating at the time of impact.
+This question can be answered through witness testimony and an analysis of the scene of the crash.
+Tire marks, debris and an evaluation of where the truck impacted with your vehicle or other obstacles can help determine whether the truck was accelerating or decelerating at the time of impact.

 - Does the driver have a record of past violations or incidents?
 Trucking companies are responsible for holding their drivers accountable and checking their prior histories before bringing them onboard.
 If the driver has a history of reckless behavior or violating the law, the employer can be held accountable as well.

 - Was poor maintenance a factor in the accident?
-One way that companies cut corners is to skimp on inspections and repairs, so gaining access to the maintenance records of the truck can reveal whether it was properly maintained prior to the incident.
+One way that companies cut corners is to skimp on inspections and repairs, so gaining access to the maintenance records of the truck can reveal whether it was maintained correctly before the incident.

 - Can a product liability claim be filed due to defective equipment?
-Manufacturers that sell defective or poorly designed tires, brakes and other important equipment can be held liable if the equipment failed to perform as it was designed.
+Manufacturers that sell defective or poorly designed tires, brakes, and other critical equipment can be held liable if the components failed to perform as it was designed.

-Our Chicago truck crash attorneys often find that fatigue, poor maintenance history and driver inexperience are often factors in truck accidents.
+Our Chicago truck crash attorneys often find that fatigue, poor maintenance history, and driver inexperience are usually factors in truck accidents.
 It is the responsibility of the employer to provide proper training and to make sure that all drivers are compliant with the law regarding hours of service and that they abide by all applicable traffic laws.

 Right of Way Cited in Many Intersection Truck Crash Accidents